 “To love others without first loving one’s parents is to reject virtue,” said Confucius.
 “To reverence other men without first reverencing one’s parents is to reject the rules of virtue.”
 On the other hand, “those who love their parents do not dare to hate others,” said the master.
 “Those who respect their parents do not dare to show contempt toward others.”
 The family is the foundation on which society is built, but the values of Filial Piety apply equally to all levels of Confucius’s hierarchical vision of the ideal society, dictating the relationship of a peasant to his lord, a citizen to his government — or, to put a modern spin on things, an employee to his company.

-Other, equally elaborate ceremonies guide every other conceivable form of social occasion, from weddings to funerals and everything in between.
+Other, equally elaborate protocols exist for every other social occasion, from weddings to funerals and everything in between.
 The Book of Rites dictates exactly how deeply each social rank should bow to each other rank, how long the mourning period should be for each type of deceased relation, what color lapels should be worn to which sorts of parties, which types of music should be played there, and how many dancing girls should be hired.
 We Westerners tend to find these extended performances baffling, amusing, and/or irritating.
 They strike us as thoroughly disingenuous from first to last.
 While we are hardly without pro-forma rituals of our own — “Have a nice day!” says the store clerk who cares not a whit about us or the quality of our day — ours at least have the virtue of being briefer and more to the point.
-Confucius too was fully aware of the pro-forma nature of the social rituals he espoused — how could they be otherwise, being written up in a book? — but nevertheless thought them essential for preserving the respect that individuals owed to one another, which in turn served to preserve the all-important quality of harmony throughout society.
+Confucius himself was fully aware of the prescribed artificiality of the social rituals he espoused — how could they be otherwise, being written up in a book? — but nonetheless thought them essential for preserving the respect that individuals owed to one another, which in turn served to preserve the all-important quality of harmony throughout society.
 “The instructive and transforming power of rituals is subtle,” he said.
 “They stop depravity before it has taken form, causing men daily to move toward what is good and to distance themselves from vice, without being themselves conscious of it.”
 It would perhaps not be too much of a stretch to compare the purpose and practice of Confucian social rituals to the similarly pre-defined, arbitrary, but deeply meaningful religious rituals that take place inside a Christian church.

 For Confucius too believed that the harmony engendered by ritual rippled outward through society: from the individual Gentleman to his family unit, through successively larger social units, until it marked the empire or nation as a whole.